Introduction

 3-Axis Systems: The Foundation

 Three-axis CNC systems (X, Y, Z) are ideal for flat sheet cutting and basic 2.5D operations.
-They offer excellent value for high-volume production of simple geometries, with accuracy typically in the 8-10μm range.
-These systems are particularly well-suited for industries like automotive sheet metal fabrication and electronics enclosures.
+They often provide the best cost/complexity balance for simple geometry and high repeatability workflows.

 4-Axis Systems: Adding Rotation

 Four-axis systems add a rotary axis (A-axis), enabling tube cutting and cylindrical part machining.
-This configuration reduces setup time by approximately 30% compared to repositioning workpieces on 3-axis systems.
+This configuration can reduce manual repositioning steps for cylindrical and indexed features.
 Common applications include pipe cutting, vessel fabrication, and architectural metalwork.

 5-Axis Systems: Maximum Flexibility